 UKGC Deposit Protection

 The United Kingdom Gambling Commission, for those who do not know, is the regulatory body for the industry.
-Any online casino that wants to operate legally in the country needs a license from the UKGC and that means abiding by certain rules.
+Any online casino that wants to operate legally in this country needs a license from the UKGC and that means abiding by certain rules.

 One of these rules pertains to customer deposits.
 Until you have spent and lost the money in your account, it has not technically been ‘earned’ by the casino, so it needs to be held in a separate account than the one used for running the business.

 This is good news, but not great news, because despite this separation there are circumstances where a customer’s unspent deposit money could be lost in the case of insolvency.
 This is all down to the level of protection each individual casino has and you can find this info in their terms and conditions.

 |Basic||Money in accounts would be seen as assets if the company went bust and used to pay creditors rather than going back to customers.|

 |Medium||There may be insurance or something similar in place to give customers a fighting chance of getting their money back.|

 |High||Customer’s money is held in an account with no link to the company, sometimes an external auditor, so customers will get their money back.|

 The majority of operators which have gone out of business over the last few years have only had a basic level of customer protection, which means that the majority of customers weren’t refunded the money sitting in their accounts.
 This is not always the case though.

 Medium Protection Level